Vietnamese refugees in Israel: Rescue and arrival

 The most well-known rescue operation took place on June 10, 1977 in which an Israeli freighter ship called the Yuvali, en route to Taiwan, sighted the passengers.
 This group of about 66 Vietnamese refugees was the first of three to arrive in Israel between 1977 and 1979.
 Those who remained in Israel as citizens are now known as Vietnamese-Israelis.

 Prime Minister Menachem Begin was quoted as having compared them to Holocaust refugees:"We never have forgotten the boat with 900 Jews, the St. Louis, having left Germany in the last weeks before the Second World War… traveling from harbor to harbor, from country to country, crying out for refuge.
 They were refused… Therefore it was natural… to give those people a haven in the Land of Israel."Begin ordered Israeli diplomats to travel to refugee camps for the Vietnamese and offer them asylum in Israel.
 An Associated Press broadcast from October 26, 1979 covered one of the arrival flights in which a refugee stated he would like to thank the government of Israel and Prime Minister Menachem Begin "to give us a homeland while the other countries were still reluctant to take us when we left our country to flee from the barbaric regime of communism."

 According to a report by JNS, in the refugee camps in the Philippines, Israel offered priority asylum to married couples.
+Many moved to the United States and France where they had relatives and one individual returned to Vietnam.